Cost of Telemedicine System: Is It a Worthy Investment?

 If you want to start thinking about developing your own telemedicine solution, you first should consider conducting market research and business analysis.

 The telemedicine market requires a great deal of details that must be included in the final solution.
 If you miss important details that your competitors have, your solution may fail.
 Moreover, you have to understand what can make your patients switch telemedicine solutions.

 Before any software development starts, we offer our discovery packages to hospitals, product companies, and startups to determine the product’s market fit.
 This package is divided into three stages:

-During the discovery stage, you will learn whether or not your solution will fit the telehealth market.
+During the discovery stage of software development, you will learn whether or not your solution will fit the telehealth market.
 Our business analysts will discuss your requirements and correlate them to the current state of the market.
 To be more precise, they will: